Betaworks and Betalab unveil their first four startups working to ‘fix the internet’ – TechCrunch

-Back in March, startup studio Betaworks announced that was partnering with James Murdoch’s Lupa Systems to create a new program called Betalab, which would fund and mentor early-stage startups that would try to “Fix the Internet.”
+Back in March, startup studio Betaworks announced that it was partnering with James Murdoch’s Lupa Systems to create a new program called Betalab, which would fund and mentor early-stage startups that would try to “Fix the Internet.”

-In the initial announcement, Betaworks CEO John Borthwick, “While migrating our social lives to the internet allowed us to share our lives and interact with people we never could have before, we are also fragmenting our experiences and relationships as data-driven businesses and governments are tracking almost every inch of our existence.”
+In the initial announcement, Betaworks CEO John Borthwick said, “While migrating our social lives to the internet allowed us to share our lives and interact with people we never could have before, we are also fragmenting our experiences and relationships as data-driven businesses and governments are tracking almost every inch of our existence.”
 He also noted that online technologies are being “weaponized to target, fragment, tribalize and disenfranchise citizens, to overwhelm us and our society with disinformation.”

 Now Betaworks is unveiling the first four startups selected.
 Danika Laszuk, general manager of the Betalab program, said that this will be the firm’s first virtual startup program — and for that reason, they deliberately kept it smaller than a standard Betaworks Camp cohort.

-“This is the first itme we’ve done this, so I want to see everyone’s face on one Zoom screen,” Laszuk told me.
+“This is the first time we’ve done this, so I want to see everyone’s face on one Zoom screen,” Laszuk told me.

 At the same time, Betalab has kept its applications open and plans to welcome a new cohort of startups in the new year.